 George Mason University is a Carnegie Tier 1 Research [R1] university located in the greater Washington, D.C. metropolitan area, and is the largest public university in Virginia, with the most diverse student body in the state.

 George Mason University is committed to values of diversity, equity, inclusion, and access that inform academic excellence.
-We are committed to dismantling racism in our structures, polices, and practices.
-We hope to identify individuals who will support our goal at being a national exemplar of anti-racism.
+We are committed to dismantling racism in our structures, policies, and practices.
+We hope to identify individuals who will support our goal of being a national exemplar of anti-racism.
 We seek candidates who will not only enhance our interactional and representational diversity but whose research, teaching, and community engagement efforts contribute to diverse, equitable, and inclusive learning and working environments for our students, staff, and faculty.

 About the Position:

 The selected candidate will have a wide range of skills, expertise in studio arts, and are expected to teach courses across the School of Art.
 We are particularly interested in finding a candidate who will bring a broad skill set with experience in one or more of the following backgrounds or abilities: painting/drawing, printmaking, new media, social practice, or sculpture.
 The Studio Art program within the School of Art is an interdisciplinary program and we are interested in faculty who can contribute to furthering interdisciplinary curriculum development, including expansion of both undergraduate and graduate programs in Studio Arts.